Impact and Accomplishments

-CIRCLE is one of the nation's must trusted sources of data and analysis on youth voting, and a key resource for journalists who are writing about young people's impact on democracy.
+CIRCLE is also one of the nation's must trusted sources of data and analysis on youth voting, and a key resource for journalists who are writing about young people's impact on democracy.
 Each year, our work is cited in hundreds of articles; during election cycles in particular, we play a leading role in shaping the public conversation about youth political participation.
 The tenor of that conversation is crucial: just as media can perpetuate the notion that youth are apathetic, it can highlight youth engagement and foster a culture in which their participation is valued, expected, and influential.
 The media can also help dispel myths or change focus: for example, too many people equate "youth voting" with "voting by college students".
 We have helped shift attention to the needs of young people who aren't in college and others who feel disconnected from civic life.